eventnetusa/eventnet/src/_vip/hearing-aid-activations.md

   ### &nbsp;
 content_section:
   - text_block_markdown: >-
-      ### Hearing health and accessibility to testing and trial has become a
+      ### Hearing health and accessibility to testing and trial is a growing
       demand among consumers.

-      ### Our unique testing approach to consumers includes:
+      ### Our testing approach to consumers includes:

       * High traffic targeted venues